mattjm/nhsound/README.md

 * __12 o'clock, 3 o'clock, etc__:  The position the knob would be in if the mark on the knob were a hand on a clock.  e.g. a knob at 3 o'clock would have the mark pointing directly to the right
 * __fader__: Another name for the LEVEL control knobs and the MAIN sliding volume control

-## Things you don't really need to know

-(feel free to skip this section)

-The board is divided into more or less six channels that you can control.
-The microphone channels are on the left side of the board, with all of the inputs and controls arranged vertically.
-The remaining four channels are in a 2x2 grid in the middle of the board and correspond to the labeled inputs at the top of the board.

-TODO PICTURE that is marked up

-The sound board has a built in DAC (Digital/Analog Converter), and the board receives audio from the PC over USB.
-We advise full volume out of the computer to reduce the possibility of the PC altering the digital signal.

-### Connections

-* USB-A from computer to USB-B on the back of the soundboard
-* Left and right TRS connectors go from MAIN OUT to the big speakers in drop-in.
-These are 6.35mm (1/4") diameter plugs with two plastic insulators on the body.
-These are "balanced" cables and have XLR connectors on the other end where they connect to the speakers.
-* The streamer box is connected to the board using a cable that adapts the 3.5mm (1/8") TRS (stereo) connector from the streamer to two 6.35mm (1/4") TS (mono, right and left) connectors on board.
-* 1/8 TRS to 1/4 TR adapter for the streamer box
-* Microphone connections may be 6.35mm (1/4") TS or XLR
-* Power connection goes to the back of the soundboard
-* You can optionally connect a set of headphones to the PHONES plug at the top of the board

-TODO Labels and pictures of connectors.

 # Setup Procedures